JulianKemmerer/PipelineC/docs/pipelinec_to_pypeline.md

 ### 3d.
 Casting

-PipelineC's C-style casts don't have a pypeline equivalent yet.
-Calling a type as a function around a wire/parameter inside a hardware function body — the direct translation of a C cast — fails at elaboration time in pypeline, not with a clear error message.
+A PipelineC C-style cast on a scalar int type has a direct pypeline equivalent: calling the type with the value as its one positional argument.
+It behaves exactly like an annotated-intermediate assignment (same truncation/sign-extension) — the two are guaranteed to agree, since a cast lowers to the identical mechanism assignment uses, not a separate one.

 ```c
 // PipelineC